JoshIri360/secure-cipher/README.md

 # Secure Cypher

+**IMPORTANT NOTICE: This application was a project to enhance my knowledge in cryptography and backend development.
+Unfortunately, my AWS quota was exceeded and now the API calls aren't working.
+The application is currently not functional.**

 Secure Cypher is a web application that leverages hybrid cryptography, utilizing RSA and AES encryption methods to provide secure file encryption and decryption.
 This project was created as a personal endeavor to enhance my knowledge in cryptography and backend development.
 It incorporates React, TypeScript, Vite, and Shadcn for beautifully designed components.

 ## Features